lishiyo/idea-factory-automator/memory-bank/architecture.md

         *   Calls `llmService.ts` to fetch ideas and generate the schema.
         *   Calls `siteGenerator.ts` with the approved schema to get site file content.
         *   Calls `fileManager.ts` to save the generated content to a local directory.
-        *   Calls `deploymentManager.ts` to push the local directory to the Git repository.
+        *   Calls `deploymentManager.ts` to deploy the local directory to Netlify.
         *   Provides console feedback on progress and errors.

 2.  **CLI (`src/cli.ts`)**